ATPrichard/Gamma-Irradiation-Mutagenesis/README.md

  - heterozygous_filter.py (SNP)
  - comparison_script.py (INDEL)
 ---
 ### Step 4.)
-Merge:
+Post-Processing:
 Takes the SNP file for a given sample and INDEL file for a sample and combines them together in position order.
+Then generates useful stats for each of the files (i.e. number of total variants, SNP and INDEL count, Ti/Tv, per chromosome breakdowns, plus a lot more).

  #### Scripts associated with this step:
  - combine.py
----
-### Step 5.)
-Basic Statistic Generation:
-Generates useful stats for each of the files (i.e. number of total variants, SNP and INDEL count, Ti/Tv, per chromosome breakdowns, plus a lot more).
- #### Scripts associated with this step:
  - stat_summary.py
 ---